Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference: Discussion

 The likelihood ratios from RETEL compare the constrained regularized likelihood to the unconstrained regularized likelihood.
-This is implicit in \cref{eq:RETEL_f,eq:RETEL_r}.
+This is implicit in \eqref{eq:RETEL_f} and \eqref{eq:RETEL_r}.
 In essence, RETEL replaces the empirical distribution with a regularized empirical distribution before considering tilts that match constraints.
 This stabilizes the results, particularly for smaller sample sizes.
 It also appears to produce a posterior distribution that is less pathological and more amenable to traditional sampling techniques for model fitting.
-We showed that RETEL retains the desirable properties of EL and ETEL such as Wilks' and Bernstein--von Mises' theorems.
+We showed that RETEL retains the desirable properties of EL and ETEL such as Wilks' and Bernstein--von Mises theorems.
 The simulation and data analysis demonstrated that RETEL exhibits improved finite sample performance compared to EL and ETEL for Bayesian inference.
 Overall, our findings highlight the effectiveness of RETEL as a pseudo-likelihood for Bayesian inference in overcoming the convex hull constraint of EL and ETEL.

 There are a number of reasons to replace integration in a Bayesian model with maximization.
 In addition to handling the nuisance parameter, maximization can be much quicker than integration.
 We suspect that an appropriate regularization in RETEL will bring the maximized version of the problem closer to a genuine Bayesian solution.
-This is a direction for future research.
-Another promising direction involves investigating whether RETEL retains the robust higher-order asymptotic properties of ETEL. \citet{jing1996exponential} showed that ETEL is not Bartlett correctable. \citet{schennach2007point} showed that the ETEL has robust higher-order asymptotic properties under model misspecification compared to the EL estimator. \citet{chib2018bayesian} established Bernstein--von Mises results for ETEL under model misspecification.
+This represents a natural direction for future research.
+One promising avenue is the development of fully Bayesian extensions of RETEL, including hierarchical formulations, as illustrated in \cref{subsec:egypt}.
+Such extensions would include assigning prior distributions to the regularization parameters to formally account for uncertainty in the auxiliary information, as well as exploring non-normal exponential family distributions to better accommodate a broader range of data and model supports.
+Another important direction is to investigate whether RETEL retains the robust higher-order asymptotic properties of ETEL. \citet{schennach2007point} showed that the ETEL has robust higher-order asymptotic properties under model misspecification compared to the EL estimator. \citet{chib2018bayesian} established Bernstein--von Mises results for ETEL under model misspecification.
 Further research is needed to determine the extent to which these properties hold for RETEL.